jkunimune/kodi-analysis/readme.md

 The typical workflow for doing 2D reconstructions looks like this:
 1. Drop your `.cpsa` or `.h5` scan files into the `input/scans` directory.
    If you have `.hdf5` files, you’ll need to convert them to `.h5` using NASA’s `h4toh5` tool.
-2. Edit the `shot_info.csv` and `los_info.txt` files in the `input` directory to include the shots and lines of sight you want to analyze.
+2. Edit the `shot_info.csv` and `los_info.csv` files in the `input` directory to include the shots and lines of sight you want to analyze.
-   The `shot_info.csv` file should have "shot", "standoff", "magnification", "aperture radius", "aperture spacing", and "aperture arrangement" columns, while `los_info.txt` should have "shot", "tim", and "filtering" columns.
+   The `shot_info.csv` file should have "shot", "standoff", "magnification", "aperture radius", "aperture spacing", and "aperture arrangement" columns, while `los_info.csv` should have "shot", "tim", and "filtering" columns.
    You may instead put "standoff", "magnification", "aperture radius", "aperture spacing", and "aperture arrangement" in `los_info.csv`, for example if you have different magnifications on different lines of sight.
    - The "shot" column should contain the shot number (or any other identifying filename substring) of each implosion you have data for.